cmaxw/devchat-eleventy/src/my-javascript-story/mjs-132-douglas-crockford.md

   - Douglas Crockford
   - Charles Max Wood
   - javascript
-question1: 'How did you get started with programming? '
+question1: 'How did Douglas Crockford get started with programming? '
 answer1: >-
   In school i did general studies for first year and one of the requirements for that was for math.
 And one of the ways of satisfying that was Fortran.
 So I